Reach out to York College of Pennsylvania's admissions department for any important information, including application fees.

 |Transcript of High School Record||√|

 Students admitted to York College of Pennsylvania have an average unweighted GPA of 3.6.

-York College of Pennsylvania does look at standardized tests scores during the admissions process.
+York College of Pennsylvania looks at standardized tests scores during the admissions process.

 York College of Pennsylvania does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other York College of Pennsylvania applicants, you should strive to earn between 990 and 1180 (or higher!) on the SAT.
-At York College of Pennsylvania 25% of admitted students scored higher than 1180 and 25% of scored lower than 990, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other York College of Pennsylvania applicants, you should strive to score between 1030 and 1210 (or higher!) on the SAT.
+At York College of Pennsylvania 25% of admitted students scored higher than 1210 and 25% of scored lower than 1030, but the majority of students scored somewhere in between these two numbers.